suneelanaidu/DrewT/apexam.md

 - make 1 minute video about create task
 - ask others to review create task

+## Study Reflection

+I feel like my studying recently has been going well, espeically regarding the multiple choice test.
+I feel like the next thing I need to do is work on the captions for my create task video and make it a bit better.

 # Test Corrections

 Quiz 1: 47/50